 3.6 The design and setting of assessment is the responsibility of the relevant module organisers and internal examiners, in accordance with the approved module regulations, Assessment Handbook, and Assessment Strategy.
-In some cases (eg examinations) assessments are also subject to approval from the relevant Subject Examination Board and external examiner(s).
-In other cases (eg some professional capability assessments) approval from the relevant professional body may be required.
+In some cases (for example examinations) assessments are also subject to approval from the relevant Subject Examination Board and external examiner(s).
+In other cases (for example some professional capability assessments) approval from the relevant professional body may be required.